There Is No Magic Pill - There Is Only You.

-So was the case with our Stress In, Stressed Out webinar.
 In my research around adrenal fatigue, I kicked over a rock and discovered a truth that anyone who engages with the wellness industry should come face to face with and understand.

 It has to do with the framework the natural product industry propaganda instills in our mind.
 I believe they set a trap for us all, and they do so by exploiting a basic psychological "flaw".
 Let's discuss the framework and really dig in here, as I believe it will help you better navigate your wellness by empowering you more than ever.

 When I say "framework," I’m talking about the structured format the media, gurus, blogs, and practically everyone puts a conversation into.
 The one I speak to most often is the "Natural vs Traditional."

 The idea is that many of us think natural is better simply because it's natural.
 Seems silly to say that.
 Anyway, natural things are safer with fewer drug interactions and no list of side effects a mile long, we believe.
 Pharmaceutical or traditional medicine is the opposite end of the spectrum, with powerful, synthetic chemicals riddled with "toxicities" and all that other stuff.

 I've pointed out numerous times how this is incorrect.
 First, in the Middle Path of Wellness, I highlight the need to identify both for their benefits and flaws.
 Our Wellness Pyramid says we live our best lives when we included supplements and medical care only when appropriate.
 We can’t be all one way or the other, but both, only when really justified.